bekk/bekk-christmas/post/elm/peaking-inside-lists.md

 Doesn't this look way better?

 There are many more things you can do with pattern matching on lists, which we don't have time to get into today.
 But I suggest that you experiment to see what is possible!
-You could for instance get access to multiple elements (`first :: second :: rest`), reverse the list (with `List.reverse`) and get access to the elements from the back.
-The possibilities aren't endless, but there are at least a long list of them.
+You could for instance get access to multiple elements (`first :: second :: rest`), or reverse the list (with `List.reverse`) and get access to the elements from the back.
+The possibilities aren't quite endless, but there are at least a long list of them.